-- Calls may involve concerns about suicide, someone harming themselves, someone who is experiencing psychosis, extreme behavioral issues, or a person who is experiencing a decline in functioning and not receiving appropriate care.
+- Calls may involve concerns about suicide, someone harming themselves, someone who is experiencing psychosis, extreme behavioral issues or a person who is experiencing a decline and not receiving appropriate care.

-- We serve people across the spectrum of life, who are experiencing crisis for a variety of reasons.
+- We serve all people who are experiencing crisis for a variety of reasons.